1,169 "Likes" on Facebook

 I work on first edition 214's only.
 The 214 is set from the rear of the case by lifting a spring loaded "C" shaped lever.
 Also on the rear of the case is a slotted hatch cover which unscrews to access the battery.
 If your Accutron has these features it is a 214.
 Click on the thumbnail image (left) to see a larger photo.

-To schedule a 214 restoration, please e-mail your shipping address and a description of the desired servicees.
+To schedule a 214 repair or restoration, please e-mail your shipping address and if possible, a description of the desired services.
 When I receive your information I will offer you my next available opening.
-Please reply a.s.a.p. so that I can confirm the appointment.
-Do not send your 214 until your appointment date is confirmed.
+If you decide to go ahead with the work, please reply a.s.a.p. so that I can confirm the appointment.
+Please do not send your 214 until your appointment date is confirmed.

 A readily available 1.55V silver oxide battery usually works well and most 214's can be phased (adjusted) to run properly without any difficulty but there are some movements which can only be described as over-active.
 The adjustment of an over-active movement with a 1.5V battery is so tenuous that any external force will cause the movement to speed up.
 This explains why some watches run great on the dresser but too fast when worn while others will run well for a while until a hard bump causes them to slip out of adjustment.